PabloMK7/citra/README.md

 If you want to contribute please take a look at the [Contributor's Guide](https://github.com/citra-emu/citra/wiki/Contributing) and [Developer Information](https://github.com/citra-emu/citra/wiki/Developer-Information).
 You should also contact any of the developers in the forum in order to know about the current state of the emulator because the [TODO list](https://docs.google.com/document/d/1SWIop0uBI9IW8VGg97TAtoT_CHNoP42FzYmvG1F4QDA) isn't maintained anymore.

-If you want to contribute to the user interface translation, please checkout [citra project on transifex](https://www.transifex.com/citra/citra).
-We centralize the translation work there, and periodically upstream translation.
+If you want to contribute to the user interface translation, please check out the [citra project on transifex](https://www.transifex.com/citra/citra).
+We centralize the translation work there, and periodically upstream translations.

 ### Building